k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 External sources can also read and write data by using standard REST web-services, enabling direct CRUD operations into LUIs and commonDb residing in Fabric Storage.

 Conversely, Fabric can expose LUI micro-databases or commonDB objects to external queries using a REST API configured, generated and published by the user.
 Such API functions can be invoked either by 3rd party systems or directly from any web browser.
-A web-service is defined as a function that needs to be [deployed](#_Fabric_meta-data_management) to the K2View Fabric Server.
+A web-service is defined as a function that needs to be deployed to the K2View Fabric Server.

 #### 3.2.3 CDC (Change Data Capture) via Kafka

-Fabric supports real-time, inbound data updates via Kafka interface using the [IiDFinder](#_Data_Processing_modules) module.
-IidFinder is in charge of identifying incoming events and associating them with the correct Micro database.
+Fabric supports real-time, inbound data updates via Kafka interface using the iDDFinder module. iIdFinder is in charge of identifying incoming events and associating them with the correct Micro database.
 This interface can be easily integrated with CDC providers such as Oracle Golden Gate.

 To publish change events out via this interface, Fabric provides a full CDC solution that notifies external systems about Fabric data changes occurring to LUIs, enabling 3rd party systems to subscribe to a Kafka topic and get a stream of micro database changes.